Visiting Alaska? Well…you can’t miss the scenic drive from Anchorage to Seward.

 We’ve driven this several times and we find it very safe.
 Just keep your eyes on the road and stop on the side if you want to see the views.

-Is Seward Alaska worth the visit?
+Is Seward worth visiting?

 Save This Post For Later On Pinterest!